 Apart from taxis there are two other options: bus and train.
 Both run very frequent, busses go every 10 minutes, train every 20 minutes.
 A one-way bus ticket cost €10 and busses can be found right outside Arrival Hall A. My bus from Milan city to Malpensa Airport took only 40 minutes, but on the way back it took 1,5 hours.
 The advantage of taking a bus is that they have 3 other stops before they end at Milan Central Station.

-I hope all the above tips for buying an Italy sim card at Milan Malpensa Airport were helpful.
+I am sure some of the above tips for buying an Italy sim card at Milan Malpensa Airport were helpful.
 If you have any more questions please leave me a comment below and I will be more than happy to help.

 Enjoy your trip to Milan!